 All clouds, despite their various shapes and sizes, or made out of condensed water or ice.
 Clouds are created when warm air expands and rises.
 As the air rises higher and higher, it begins to cool, which makes the water molecules, or water vapor form clumps more quickly than the thermal energy of the water vapor tears them apart from one another.
 The water vapor condenses together and forms ice crystals or cloud droplets.
 Convection is the name for this process and convective clouds are created from warm columns of air.

 After the droplets or ice crystals are formed and a cloud is created, they can either grow or shrink.
 If the droplets shrink as the air heats up they will evaporate and turn back into water vapor, but if they continue to join one another and grow then they will eventually become heavy enough to fall out of the sky as precipitation – rain or snow.
-Approximately half of clouds will turn into precipitation systems, and the other half will evaporate again.
+Approximately half of the clouds will turn into precipitation systems, and the other half will evaporate again.

 What Are Nimbus Clouds?

-“Nimbus” comes from a latin term translating to “rain storm”.
+“Nimbus” comes from a Latin term translating to “rain storm”.
 Nimbus clouds are those which bring precipitation, and they usually appear in the sky as dark gray.
 The gray color comes from the fact that they are dense and deep, which prevents much of the sun’s light from filtering through them.
 Nimbus clouds can also bring rain, snow, or hail.
-The suffix “nimbus” or the prefix “nimbo” is used to refer to two different kinds of rain clouds, cumulonimbus and nimbostratus.
+The suffix “nimbus” or the prefix “nimbo” is used to refer to two different kinds of rain clouds, cumulonimbus, and nimbostratus.
 While these two forms of clouds are usually said to be rain clouds, rain can also come from other types of clouds, though more rarely.

-Nimbus clouds, and their associated precipitation can form in different ways.
+Nimbus clouds and their associated precipitation can form in different ways.
 Rainclouds can be either frontal or orographic in nature.
-Frontal rainfall happens when moist air is brought into an area of dry air by a low pressure event or a front.
+Frontal rainfall happens when moist air is brought into an area of dry air by a low-pressure event or a front.
 Rainfall that occurs due to fronts are usually spread out over a wide area and are less violent than orographic rainfall.
 Orographic rainfall occurs when air columns are forced to rise by barriers on the landscape, such as mountain ranges.

 If the atmospheric conditions are unstable enough, not only do many clouds form, but cumulus clouds might experience substantial vertical growth, leading to precipitation.
 Cumulus congestus, also known as towering cumulus, are cumulus clouds which have grown heavy with water molecules and often bring rain.
 If cumulus clouds are able to keep growing they can become cumulonimbus clouds, which are typically associated with more intense rains and thunderstorms.